Most Reverend Anthony Fisher OP

 He wrote a book on his experience of illness entitled “The Healing Peace of Christ: Reflections on Illness and Recovery, Death and New Life” (St Paul’s, 2017).

 In 2017, Archbishop Fisher hosted the third Australian Catholic Youth Festival which drew 19,000 young people to the three-day festival of faith in Sydney.
-In October 2018 he will be one of three Australian bishops participating the worldwide Synod of Bishops on Youth, Faith and Vocational Discernment.
+In October 2018 he was one of three Australian bishops participating the worldwide Synod of Bishops on Youth, Faith and Vocational Discernment.
+Following the Synod he was elected as a member of the Council of the Synod of Bishops.

 As Archbishop, he has directed a renovation of the evangelisation and youth ministries of the Archdiocese and work towards the reconfiguration and renewal of parishes and pastoral ministries known as “Parish 2020”.
 He initiated the Archdiocesan Anti-Slavery Taskforce to address the issue of trafficking and modern slavery today in Australia and beyond.
 He has been an active participant in the Sydney Catholic Business Network.

-He has also played a key role in some moments of national mourning, hosting interfaith prayer services at St Mary’s Cathedral following the Lindt Cafe siege and the murder of Curtis Cheng.
+He has also played a key role in some moments of national mourning, hosting interfaith prayer services at St Mary’s Cathedral following the Lindt Cafe siege,the murder of Curtis Cheng and the Christchurch attacks in March 2019.

 Through letters, lectures, preaching and diocesan projects he has addressed a wide range of questions such as: secularisation and religious liberty; the marginalisation and persecution of Christians; same-sex ‘marriage’ and gender ideology; sickness and suffering; homelessness; the identity, mission and funding of Catholic schools; euthanasia; the existence of God; business ethics; issues for young adults; and the seal of Confession.